Just-Learning/lexnotes/docs/418-israel-palestine-debate.md

 # 418 Israel-Palestine Debate

+The history of the Israeli–Palestinian conflict traces back to the late 19th century when Zionists sought to establish a homeland for the Jewish people ...

 ## The Main Arguments

 - **Historical Context of 1948**: The episode underscores the pivotal events of 1948, including the establishment of Israel and the Nakba (catastrophe) for Palestinians.
 This historical backdrop is essential for understanding the ongoing conflict, as it informs the narratives and perceived responsibilities of both Israelis and Palestinians.